oversizedcanoe/fmz-scraper/README.md

 # [fmz-scraper](https://oversizedcanoe.github.io/fmz-scraper/)
-The Ontario Fisheries Management Zone (FMZ) [website](https://www.ontario.ca/page/ontario-fishery-regulations-variation-orders) contains information regarding fishing zones in Ontario, Canada.
+The [Ontario Fisheries Management Zone (FMZ) website](https://www.ontario.ca/page/ontario-fishery-regulations-variation-orders) contains information regarding fishing zones in Ontario, Canada.
 A key part of this information is when fishing seasons are 'open'.
 'Open' season means it is legal to target a certain species of fish.

 Season limits are listed on the website in one of many formats, with no rhyme or reason as to when one is used over another:
-- 'Open all year'
+- _Open all year_
-- 'Closed all year'
+- _Closed all year_
-- 'Labour Day'
+- _Labour Day_
-- 'January 1 to March 1'
+- _January 1 to March 1_
-- 'third Saturday in June to December 15'
+- _third Saturday in June to December 15_
-- 'Friday before third Saturday in June to second Saturday in November'
+- _Friday before third Saturday in June to second Saturday in November_

 In addition, some have two separate limits, i.e. 'January 1 to March 1 and third Saturday in June to December 15'.

 If you are targeting 3-4 species of fish, and live near 3 different zones, this can be 12 or more date ranges to keep track of.

-[fmz-scraper](https://oversizedcanoe.github.io/fmz-scraper/) is a tool to help with improve this.
+[fmz-scraper](https://oversizedcanoe.github.io/fmz-scraper/) is website designed to simplify this.

 Half of it is a Python script which uses [Selenium](https://www.selenium.dev/) to scrape the FMZ website, process the data, and output the data as JSON, with all dates pre-formatted to handle all the different season limit ranges used on the FMZ site.